How Much Air Do People Need? How Much Air Should People Need?

 How much air we take in is primarily in the relationship of lung volume, breathing rate, balance.
 How much we get into our cells is another matter as chemistry alters that.

 Most people breathe at 12 breaths per minute.
 This is in itself unhealthy because it overtaxes the breathing system and increases the oxygen cost of breathing.
-Others say the regardless of rate, breathing chemistry must be within certain carbon dioxide oxygen ratios.
+Others say that regardless of rate, breathing chemistry must be within certain carbon dioxide oxygen ratios.

 Regardless of chemistry, I recommend 4-7 breaths per minute.
 6 breaths would be half the 12 breaths and simply stated would most often reduce the intake of bad air by half.
-The bottom line is if you breathe slower, relaxed, and efficiently, the improved chemistry allows for more O2 to the cells.
+The bottom line is if you breathe slower, more relaxed, and more efficiently, the improved chemistry allows for more O2 to the cells.
 With the slower breath you breathe in less pollutants and your nervous system stays less taxed.

 If you can breathe and feel a relaxed energy with only 6 breaths per minute your lungs are probably a lot larger in relationship to your body and or more efficient then the person needing 12 breaths per minute.